nitzanav/active-admin/README.md

 1. Create an app for activeadmin to manage MongoDB collections

-1.1.Authenticated ActiveAdmin
+* Authenticated ActiveAdmin
-1.2.Rails highest stable version
+* Rails highest stable version
-1.3.yaml config per environment for example - https://github.com/railsconfig/config
+* yaml config per environment for example - https://github.com/railsconfig/config
-1.4.
-Devise gem
+* Devise gem
-1.5. sqlite DB for user and role models for devise or else, file per each env 1.6.
-Mongoid gem
+* sqlite DB for user and role models for devise or else, file per each env
+* Mongoid gem
-1.7. manage account collection
+* manage account collection
-1.8. add data according to the collection attached 1.9. url slug: suitable for the path 'maindn/main/account' 1.10. index page - columns: _id, name
+* add data according to the collection attached
+* url slug: suitable for the path 'maindn/main/account'
+* index page - columns: _id, name
     show page - all
     edit page - all
     no create!
-1.11. pagination
+* pagination
-1.12.
-Filter - Fields: _id, name (I think that contians is enabled by default, anyway it is required for name field)
+* Filter - Fields: _id, name (I think that contians is enabled by default, anyway it is required for name field)

 2. Manage connection data object: